IT Security Awareness Training

 Dark Web Assessment

-Through our security awareness program, you and your employees discover whether emails from your company domain are available on the dark web.
+Through our cybersecurity awareness training program, you and your employees discover whether emails from your company domain are available on the dark web.
 The report also indicates the external breach that compromised the account.

 We then provide you with the steps you can take to minimize your risk from the exposed email accounts.